 The PUD’s General Manager oversees day-to-day operations of the entire PUD.
 Division directors oversee individual PUD operations.
 There are 21 people employed at the PUD.

 Provides a variety of office assistance including human resources, District communications and public relations, and public records management.
-An Administrative Assistant supports the General Manager and is Clerk for the Commission.
+The Executive Assistant supports the General Manager and is Clerk for the Commission.

 The following departments work closely with the General Manager on a wide range of PUD office operations and activities.